nacx/circus/README.md

 Building Circus based applications
 ----------------------------------

 To build your own Circus application, you can take a look at the *examples* folder.
-There you will find an example Makefile that you can modify to build your application.

-If you installed Circus using the *make install* command, you will need to change the *INCLUDEDIR* and the *LIBDIR* variables to point to the location where you installed the library.
+There you will find the *Makefile.example* file that you can copy and modify to build your application.
+The example Makefile assumes that you installed Circus in a default location (such as /usr or /usr/local); if you installed it in a different place, you may need to configure the `CFLAGS` and the `LDFLAGS` variables accordingly.

+When including the Circus header files in your source code files, you can include them as follows:

+    #include <circus/irc.h>

+The code examples include the library in a different way, because they point to the library in the compilation directory.
+The common pattern is, however, to have the Circus library installed in your system and reference the headers files as shown above.

 How to contribute